kyungjae-lee/engineers-notebook/operating-systems/mutual-exclusion-monitors-programming-language-support.md

 * Monitors use condition variables to manage synchronization.

-* Condition variables are internal to the monitor, and therefore, cannot be scattered elsewhere in the code.
+* Condition variables are internal to the monitor (i.e., accessible only within the monitor), and therefore, cannot be scattered elsewhere in the code.

+* Condition variables are a special data type in monitors, which are operated on by two functions:

   * `cwait(c)`

-    Suspend execution of the caller on condition `c`, the monitor is available for use by another process.
+    Suspend execution of the calling process on condition `c`.
+The monitor is now available for use by another process.

   * `csignal(c)`

-    Resume execution of some process blocked on condition `c`, if there are several, choose one.
-If there are none, do nothing.
+    Resume execution of some process blocked after a `cwait()` on the same condition.
+If there are several such processes, choose one of them; if there are none, do nothing.

+  [!]
+Note: Note that `wait()` and `signal()` for condition variables are different from those of Semaphores'.
+In POSIX Threads library they are `pthread_cond_wait()` and `pthread_cond_signal()`, respectively.
+See [Thread Synchronization - Condition Variables](../multi-threading/thread-synchronization-condition-variables).

 * Examples: